KZFM: History

 The Coastal Bend got its first FM radio station on June 12, 1954, when KCCT-FM began broadcasting.
 Prior to its establishment, the nearest FM station was at San Antonio.
 Originally broadcasting from studios on Staples Street and an antenna on the KVDO-TV tower, the station broadcast classical and semi-classical music, but it was on the air less than a month, reverting to simulcasting the Spanish-language programming of its AM counterpart, KCCT (1150 AM).

-KCCT sold the FM outlet in 1957 to Master Music, Inc., which programmed a "good music" format and added a subcarrier channel to broadcast background music to stores and offices.
+KCCT sold the FM outlet in 1957 to Master Music, Inc., which programmed a "good music" format and added a subcarrier channel to broadcast background music (Muzak) to stores and offices.
 The call letters were changed to KDMC on June 24 and again to KMFM in 1960, in the same year that the station increased its effective radiated power to 10,000 watts.

 On May 14, 1964, the station became known as KZFM.
 Later that year, financial problems prompted Master to take the station silent and put it up for sale.
 Gulf Business Music, Inc., a consortium primarily owned by the Balthrope family, bought KZFM for $104,250.
 The Balthropes returned KZFM to the air on December 8 from a new tower atop the 600 Building.
 Effective radiated power was raised twice in two years, first to 17,500 and then to 41,000 watts.

 Texas broadcaster Dudley Waller bought KZFM in 1969 for $50,000.
-The next year, the station flipped to Top 40.
+The next year, the station flipped to Album Rock.
+During which time Don Durden was the General Manager and Gil Garcia was the Program Director.
+The station featured many announcers later to move on and become inductees into the Texas Radio Hall of Fame such as Johnny Marks & Gil Garcia.
+KZFM at the time started promoting concerts featuring new Rock bands, one unknown band was from Houston Texas called Z Z Top who played as a start up band for Cheech and Chong other National groups soon followed.
 Waller would sell KZFM in 1973 to Texas Media Group.
 Syndicated talk show host Glenn Beck was the program director/morning show host from 1983 to 1985; he was then hired away by WRKA in Louisville, Kentucky.

 KZFM would evolve into a rhythmic direction in the late 1990s.
 KZFM was voted Radio & Records "Radio Station of the Year" for 5 years in a row during the mid-2000s.